obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Why and How to use Stylelint for your Obsidian Theme.md

 ```

 ### Stylelint Configuration File
 In contrast to most other linters, `stylelint` will not work without a configuration file.
-This means you have to create such a configuration file (`.styelintrc.json`) before you can use `styelint`.
+This means you have to create such a configuration file (`.stylelintrc.json`) before you can use `stylelint`.

 ```shell
 # Create a stylelint configuration file in your home directory
 touch ${HOME}/.stylelintrc.json
 ```

-By default, all `stylint` rules are turned off, meaning you have to add some basic configuration before you can use `stylelint.` Luckily, there is the `npm` package `stylelint-config-recommended` which activates all linting rules regarding ["possible errors"](https://stylelint.io/user-guide/rules/list/#possible-errors).
+By default, all `stylelint` rules are turned off, meaning you have to add some basic configuration before you can use `stylelint`.
+Luckily, there is the `npm` package `stylelint-config-recommended` which activates all linting rules regarding ["possible errors"](https://stylelint.io/user-guide/rules/list/#possible-errors).
 You can install it via:

 ```shell
 # Install recommended configurations